Did you know?

 A couple of weeks later

-Gray Mackenzie's parent company, The Inchcape Group in London, received an invitation from Saudi Arabian Embassy in London for Inchcape to send their team of Port Experts to Riyadh for discussions with a Government Minister about Jeddah Port.
+Gray Mackenzie's parent company, The Inchcape Group in London, received an invitation from Saudi Arabia's London Embassy requesting they send their team of Port Experts to Riyadh for discussions with a Government Minister about Jeddah Port.

-Inchcape had no Port Experts so forwarded the Invitation to Gray Mackenzie Dubai with instructions to respond to the Saudi Embassy's invitation.
+Inchcape sent the Invitation to Gray Mackenzie Dubai with instructions to respond to the invitation.

 Outcome was Port Rashid's Port Manager and Engineer joined Gray Mackenzie's Area Managing Director and an Inchcape Director to fly to Riyadh for the meeting with Saudi Government's Deputy Minister of Communications.